 Some services, like Amazon and Box, offer automatic encryption, but not all do, so ensure employees know what’s available, like Credeon for Dropbox.

-Ideally, staff shouldn’t be taking customer data off-site, but that isn’t always possible, which is why working with them to accommodate their user needs is a sensible approach which benefits everyone.
+Ideally, staff shouldn’t be taking customer data off-site, but that isn’t always possible, which is why working with them to accommodate their user needs is a sensible approach that benefits everyone.